 Jets ride big second period past Stars

-Kyle Connor had a goal and two assists to help the Winnipeg Jets to a 5-1 win against the visiting Dallas Stars on Tuesday night.
+Kyle Connor had a goal and two assists to help lead the Winnipeg Jets to a 5-1 win against the visiting Dallas Stars on Tuesday night.
 Nikolaj Ehlers, Josh Morrissey, Mark Scheifele and Patrik Laine each had a goal and an assist for Winnipeg.
-Connor Hellebuyck, who came in tied with Tuukka Rask of the Boston Bruins for the second-best save percentage in the NHL (.933), made 27 saves.
+Connor Hellebuyck, who came in tied with Boston's Tuukka Rask for the second-best save percentage in the NHL (.933), made 27 saves.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)